fsmirne/LINQPad.QueryPlanVisualizer/README.md

 ## Getting Started

-**If you use LINQPad 6, you must use version 2.X of this library.
+**If you use LINQPad 6 or newer, you must use version 2.X of this library.
 For LINQPad 5, you must use version 1.X**

 Version 2.1 and newer uses **Microsoft Edge WebView2** to display the query plan.
 This requires either **WebView2 Runtime** to be installed or a recent version of Edge Canary.
 To download WebView2 Runtime visit [Microsoft Edge WebView2 Download Page](https://developer.microsoft.com/en-us/microsoft-edge/webview2/).